Last Updated: February 11, 2021

 - What is the Back-End of My POS?

 Overall, a point of sale system is the heart of all business operations.
-It processes transactions, handles inventory management, and is the point of most of the communication between shopper and employee.
-Importantly, the best POS systems can help your business grow and succeed.
+It processes transactions, handles inventory management, and is the point of most of the communication between shoppers and employees.

 We put together a guide to the great POS versus cash register debate, so we’ll cover the basics here.